Methodology

 An enterprise may understand an improved system, method, and apparatus for risk measurement, modeling, reducing, and addressing cyber risk.
 According to an exemplary embodiment, such a system, method, and apparatus may be used to improve performance of one or more systems, applications, information-technology-based processes, or other enterprise profiles (such as a business unit) by improving the efficiency of finite resource allocation to address various threats to one or more systems, applications, information-technology-based processes, or other enterprise profiles (such as a business unit) and improving the quality of information used to manage threats.

-The X-Analytics System, Method, and Apparatus.
+The X-Analytics System, Method, and Apparatus

 X-Analytics represents such an improved system, method, and apparatus for risk measurement, modeling, reducing, and addressing cyber risk.
 The enterprise operator (or operators) provides input elements within the measurement section and reacts to outputs provided within the reducing and addressing sectors.
 The entire system, method, and apparatus, when built within a SaaS-based application, provides a means of automation that closely aligns with an ever-changing threat velocity, and provides an enterprise with a means to allocate finite budget and other finite enterprise resources during the entire risk resilience journey.